How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 10 Red Flags That Should Stop Your Investment

-These warning signs have preceded countless crypto failures.
-If you encounter multiple red flags, consider it a strong warning to avoid the project.
+These warning signs have preceded many cryptocurrency failures.
+If you encounter multiple red flags, consider them as serious concerns that warrant additional scrutiny.

 1. Anonymous Team

-No verifiable team members or completely anonymous founders.
+No verifiable team members or completely anonymous founders without justification.

 2. Unrealistic Returns

-Promises of guaranteed returns or excessively high yields.
+Promises of guaranteed returns or excessively high yields without clear justification.

 3. No Working Product